 For decor we let the games and food provide most of it, but I did make a Carnival sign with arrows.
 My plan was to attach them to a 1×2 and stake it in the ground at the entrance to the backyard with balloons tied to the top!
 It would have been so cute, but the rain!
 Oh, the rain!
 So I taped them to my wall right inside the front door.
 The only problem with this is that arrows were not pointing to the right direction and the kids kept pointing this out to me.
 I guess they don’t understand decor like I do 🙂

 The party was a huge success!
 My daughter is already planning her birthday party to be a carnival party just like it.
 I had so much fun preparing for the party I thought I would share the printables for the cotton candy toppers, canival signs & arrows, popcorn cups cut file and PDF!
-To download them, sign up below to gain access to my library of downloads.

 I hope you enjoyed our party!
 I had too much fun putting it together and the kids has a blast at the “Carnival”.
 Now I get to rest for a couple months before planning my little girls 4th birthday.
 I’m hoping I can convince her to pick another theme… movie night? tea party?? mermaid lagoon???